 Plaintiff and Defense attorneys are guilty!
 Guilty of waiting until the last minute to address areas of damages.
-MDD Forensic Accountants are very often retained in litigation engagements when the measurement of damages takes a back seat to liability and causation.
+MDD is very often retained in litigation engagements when the measurement of damages takes a back seat to liability and causation.
 Although attorneys often rely upon experts in the areas of damages, it is very important that the damages receive the same due diligence as liability etc. This is true for both plaintiff and defense positions.
 Due diligence means assuring that the expert obtains all the information available to support the expert opinion.
 Unfortunately, it is often the case that the expert must testify with limited information because damages were not focused on until too late in the litigation process [i.e. discovery closed, or very short deadline for expert reports etc.].
 It is prudent to involve your financial expert/consultant as early as possible so they can be fully prepared.

 What is a Forensic Accountant?

 A forensic accountant assists counsel by looking behind the numbers – the how’s and why’s of column after column of figures.
-You may have heard of forensic accountants, but have no idea how a forensic accountant is any different than the CPA who prepares your tax return – and how he can help you in the courtroom?
+You may have heard of forensic accountants, but have no idea how a forensic accountant is any different from the CPA who prepares your tax return – and how he can help you in the courtroom.
 Enron, Tyco, WorldCom and others were clearly cases for forensic accountants, but what about the case you’re working on right now?

 Similar to attorneys, there are many types of accountants – tax accountants, audit accountants, cost accountants, bookkeepers, certified public accountants.
 Sufficient to say, just as all attorneys are not trial lawyers, not all accountants are forensic accountants.